andrewdavidsmith/transferase/docs/server.md

   for a pre-determined numbers of bytes; no reads will continue "until" some pattern of types has been seen.

-* Request headers are by definition exactly 512 Bytes.
+* Request headers are by definition exactly 512 bytes.

 * Each request header has the following structure: